cloud66/help-old/_posts/tutorials/2043-02-12-disk-space.md

 /dev/xvdb        30G   45M   28G   1% /mnt
 </pre>

-The first filesystem is the main one - it is mounted at <code>/</code>.
+<p>The first filesystem is the main one - it is mounted at <code>/</code>.
 As you can see, this filesystem is currently at 45% usage.
-You may want to address this issue if this percentage is higher.
+You may want to address this issue if this percentage is higher.</p>

-If your server is on AWS and has a 7.8 GB primary filesystem, you are likely running on an old server (created with the default AWS settings).
+<p>If your server is on AWS and has a 7.8 GB primary filesystem, you are likely running on an old server (created with the default AWS settings).
 Any new AWS servers are created with a minimum of a 20 GB disk.
-To upgrade, see the <i>Do you need more disk space?</i> point below.<br/><br/>
+To upgrade, see the <i>Do you need more disk space?</i> point below.</p>

 <b><li>Which files are taking most disk space?</li></b>

-You can use the following command to determine which files and folders are using the most disk space:
+<p>You can use the following command to determine which files and folders are using the most disk space:</p>

 <pre class= "prettyprint">
 sudo ncdu /
 </pre>

-This will scan through your disk and return a detailed breakdown of disk usage by folders and files on your server.
+<p>This will scan through your disk and return a detailed breakdown of disk usage by folders and files on your server.
 You can use the arrow keys to move between folders to determine exactly where the most disk space is being used, and if this is actually necessary.
-This will help guide you as to where to remove unnecessary files.<br/><br/>
+This will help guide you as to where to remove unnecessary files.</p>

 <b><li>Are your log files using the most disk space?</li></b>

-The result of the previous investigation may indicate that your logs are taking most of the available disk space.
+<p>The result of the previous investigation may indicate that your logs are taking most of the available disk space.
 If so, you can either change the level of logging that your application outputs or increase the speed of log rotation on the server.
-Log rotation moves, compresses and deletes old log files according to a schedule you can determine.
+Log rotation moves, compresses and deletes old log files according to a schedule you can determine.</p>

-The log rotation settings can be customized in <code>/etc/cloud66/logrotate/*.conf</code>.
-If your logs aren't to blame for your low disk space, move onto the next step.<br/><br/>
+<p>The log rotation settings can be customized in <code>/etc/cloud66/logrotate/*.conf</code>.
+If your logs aren't to blame for your low disk space, move onto the next step.</p>

 <b><li>Do you need more disk space?</li></b>

-Depending on the size of the server and disk as well as the requirements of your application, you may need to use a bigger server, or if possible attach a larger disk.
+<p>Depending on the size of the server and disk as well as the requirements of your application, you may need to use a bigger server, or if possible attach a larger disk.
 Some cloud providers allow you to change the disk size from their cloud dashboard.
 You can also scale up a new server and specify a <code>root_disk_size</code> value in your <a href="http://help.cloud66.com/building-your-stack/building-your-manifest-file#servers">manifest file</a>.
-Once the scale up is complete, you can remove the old server.
+Once the scale up is complete, you can remove the old server.</p>
 </ol>